 Unique Legal Solutions and Insights For Contested Estate Plan and Probate

 The death of a loved one may leave the family with complex legal problems.
 Misunderstandings and disagreements can arise among beneficiaries and heirs, which can lead to litigation.
 The process might be daunting and cannot be taken lightly or handled with cookie-cutter solutions.
-At Bottimore & Associates, P.L.L.C., we have provided estate and probate legal counsel to our clients in our Tacoma office for more than 40 years of combined experience.
+At Bottimore & Associates, P.L.L.C., we have provided estate and probate legal counsel to our clients in our Tacoma office for over 30 years of experience.

 When Heirs and Beneficiaries Challenge A Will